 How much does a calf or a cow cost?

-Prices can vary with region and market demand, but generally range from $400 up to $2000.
+Prices can vary with region and market demand.
+Please refer to the for sale page.

 How much do Milking Devons weigh?

 Cows weigh approximately 1,000 to 1,200 pounds.
 Bulls may reach 1,600 to 1,800 pounds.
 At birth, calves are generally in the range of 75 to 100 pounds.

 How big are they?